-Families of students who are eligible to ride will be able to view their bus assignment, bus stop location and times on the website (http://www.wcpss.net/domain/30) a few weeks before the start of the school year.
-Families of students who are ineligible to ride will be able to request riding privileges through the transportation website after the first thirty days of school (September 27, 2018).
+Families of students who are ineligible to ride will be able to request riding privileges through the transportation website after the first thirty days of school (September 23, 2021).
 Please note that this is a request and may/may not be granted depending on location, number of students riding the bus, and other factors determined by the WCPSS transportation department.
-Families requesting alternate stops (after September 26) for purposes of joint custody, before/after school care, etc. should contact our Assistant Principal, Mrs. Jodi Lay, for assistance.
+Families requesting alternate stops (after September 23) for purposes of joint custody, before/after school care, etc. should contact our Assistant Principal, Mrs. Jodi Lay (jlay@wcpss.net), for assistance.

 The Wake County School System does use a "bus tagging" system for student safety.
 All students riding the bus must have a "bus tag" attached to their book bag in order to ride both AM and PM bus routes.
-Tagging will be required for all students (K- 5) for the entire school year.
-Tags for Kindergarten and First Grade students will be RED.
-This RED tag alerts the bus driver that this student requires a responsible person to receive them at the bus stop.
+Tagging will be required for all students (Kindergarten through 5th Grade) for the entire school year.
 In the afternoon, kindergarten and first grade students will be released ONLY to a responsible adult.
 If one is not present to receive the child, the student will be transported back to the school and parents will be called to come and pick up the child.
-Tags for students in Grades 2-5 will be yellow.
 If your child loses their bus tag, please contact his/her teacher or Mrs. Lay and a new tag will be given.

 Once the school year starts, it does take some time for our buses to establish a tight schedule.
 There are also times during the year, when the bus may be a few minutes off schedule (substitute driver, change in traffic pattern, etc.).
-For these reasons it is a Wake County Schools expectation that your child be present at the bus stop 10 minutes before the schedule arrival time for the bus every day.
+For these reasons it is a Wake County Schools expectation that your child be present at the bus stop 10 minutes before the scheduled arrival time for the bus every day.
 For safety reasons, we highly recommend that an attentive adult is present at the bus stop while students are waiting.
+WCPSS

-WCPSS Transportation provides bus rider families with a free bus tracking system called "Here Comes the Bus."
-Parents of traditional calendar students can add students to the Mobil App anytime after August 26, 2019.
+Transportation provides bus rider families with a free bus tracking system called "Here Comes the Bus."
+Parents of traditional calendar students can add students to the Mobil App anytime after August 23, 2021.
 If you have questions or need assistance, please contact Ms. Lay.